Spin caloritronics as a probe of nonunitary superconductors: Discussion

-Another notable candidate for spin-triplet superconductivity is UTe$_2$, which exhibits a very large upper critical magnetic field (over $30$ T) and strong magnetic Ising anisotropy~\cite{ran2019nearly,knebel2019field}.
+Another notable candidate for spin-triplet superconductivity is UTe$_2$, which exhibits a very large upper critical magnetic field (over $30$ T) and strong magnetic Ising anisotropy~\cite{aoki2022unconventional,ran2019nearly,knebel2019field}.
 These features strongly support spin-triplet superconductivity in UTe$_2$.
-Early on there were indications that non-unitary superconductivity may be realized in this compound.
-Observation of polar Kerr signal below $T_c$ suggesting realization of a superconducting order with the broken time-reversal symmetry~\cite{hayes2021multicomponent}.
-Furthermore, the magnetic field penetration depth measurement supported the realization of the B$_{3u}+i$A$_u$ state, which is nonunitary~\cite{ishihara2023chiral}.
+Early on there were indications that nonunitary superconductivity may be realized in this compound.
+Observation of polar Kerr signal below $T_c$ suggests realization of a superconducting order with the broken time-reversal symmetry~\cite{hayes2021multicomponent}.
+Furthermore, the magnetic field penetration depth measurement supports the realization of the B$_{3u}+i$A$_u$ state, which is nonunitary~\cite{ishihara2023chiral}.
 However, more recent experiments with high-quality samples failed to observe the polar Kerr signal in UTe$_2$ in the absence of magnetic fields, and therefore currently the nonunitary superconductivity in UTe$_2$ is still a subject of debate~\cite{PhysRevX.13.041019}.
 Our results above may help to settle this question.

-Note that the B$_{3u}+i$A$_u$ state is described by $\bm d(\bm k)= (a_1k_x,b_1k_z+ia_2k_y,b_2k_y+ia_3k_z)$, where $a_i\;(i=1,2,3)$ are the coefficients for the basis function of the A$_u$ representation and $b_i\;(i=1,2)$ are coefficients for the basis function of the B$_{3u}$ representation, respectively~\cite{ishihara2023chiral}.
+Note that the B$_{3u}+i$A$_u$ state is described by $\bm d(\bm k)= (i a_1k_x,b_1k_z+ia_2k_y,b_2k_y+ia_3k_z)$, where $a_i\;(i=1,2,3)$ are the coefficients for the basis function of the A$_u$ representation and $b_i\;(i=1,2)$ are coefficients for the basis function of the B$_{3u}$ representation, respectively~\cite{ishihara2023chiral}.
 Recent theoretical analysis argued that strong magnetic Ising anisotropy suppresses the $x$ component of the $d$-vector in UTe$_2$~\cite{tei2023pairing}.
 When we combine these results and then set $a_1=0,\;b_2=b_3,\;a_2/b_2=a_3/b_3=\gamma$, the $d$-vector reduces to Eq.~(\ref{non-uni_Dirac}).
 Consequently, our model is directly applicable to the candidate orders in UTe$_2$.
 Note that UTe$_2$ is paramagnetic above $T_c$ (albeit it may be close to a ferromagnetic phase), which excludes the spontaneous vortex state.
-The SSE is thus useful as a test for nonunitary superconductivity in UTe$_2$.
+The SSSE is thus useful as a test for nonunitary superconductivity in UTe$_2$.